Lightwork-Marking/moodle-lightwork_ws/local/lightwork/_install/README.txt

    Note that it is best to rename this file to openssl.conf to stop Windows from assuming that it is a 'speeddial' file.
 3) Restart your computer to allow Windows to register this new variable
-4) In Moodle, open the 'Administration-Networking-Settings' page.
-Set Networking to 'On' and save the changes.
-A Public key certificate should be generated and displayed on the page.
+4) In Moodle, open the 'Site administration-Advanced features' page and set Networking to 'On'.
-5) If the certificate is not generated correctly (the Public key text is not displayed) then it is possible that the country setting that is used to generate the certificate has not been set.
-Check this by searching for the word 'country' in the search box at the bottom of the Site Administration block.
+   A 'Networking' link should be displayed and a Public key certificate should be generated and displayed on the 'Networking-Settings' page.

 If you still have problems, feel free to post questions to the Lightwork team in one of the forums at http://lightwork.massey.ac.nz/projects/fat/boards